Other Senior Executives

 VP – Construction

 Significant Savings for the Economy and Cleaner Air – The natural gas that INGL transports is today considered one of the cheapest and economical energy sources available to the Israeli economy, and its use significantly reduces the costs of generating electricity and energy for industrial needs.
-From its establishment to the present, INGL has invested more than NIS 6 billion in the system’s construction.
-Furthermore, the Israeli economy has saved NIS billions each year due to the usage of natural gas.
-The energy generated from the gas is cleaner compared to energy generated from other fuels such as diesel and fuel oil since during the process fewer pollutants and less greenhouse gas are emitted into the air.
+From its establishment and up to now, INGL has invested more than NIS 7 billion in the system’s construction.
+The Israeli economy has saved NIS billions each year by using natural gas.
+The energy generated from the gas is cleaner than energy generated from other fuels such as diesel and fuel oil since fewer pollutants and less greenhouse gas are emitted into the air during the natural energy production process.

-INGL Customers – Already, more than 60% of Israel’s electricity is generated using natural gas, which INGL delivers to eight power stations owned by Israel Electric Corporation (save for coal-driven stations), and to independent suppliers, such as Dorad, Dalia, IPP Delek Soreq, IPP Alon Tabor, IPP Ramat Gavriel.
-Also, INGL delivers natural gas to Israel’s most significant industrial plants, located in the Haifa Bay area, the Ramat Hovav and Rotem Plain industrial zones, as well as to Bazan, Paz, Haifa Chemicals, Makhteshim, Agan, Dead Sea Works, and others.
-The number of users continues to grow by the connection of regional lines to natural gas, as well as the addition of private power plants and new industrial customers.
+INGL Customers – Already, about 70% of Israel’s electricity is generated using natural gas, which INGL delivers to six power stations owned by Israel Electric Corporation (save for coal-driven stations), and to independent power producers, such as Dorad, Dalia, OPC (Rotem and Hadera), Edeltech (Ramat Negev Energy, Ashdod Energy, the Ramat Hovev Partnership Power Station), RAPAC (Sorek, Ashkelon, Alon Tabor, Ramat Gavriel) IPM Be’er Tuvia, Alon Merkazi Energy Power Station.
+Also, INGL delivers natural gas to Israel’s most significant industrial plants, in the Haifa Bay area, the Ramat Hovav and Rotem Plain industrial areas, as well as to Bazan, Paz, Haifa Chemicals, Adamah Makhteshim, Adamah Agan, Dead Sea Works, and others.
+The number of users continues to grow by the connection of regional distribution lines to natural gas and the addition of private power plants and new industrial customers, and the significant export of natural gas to Jordan and Egypt.